Zahro Express disaster

 The Zahro Express disaster occurred on the morning of 1 January 2017 when an Indonesian-flagged wooden passenger vessel caught fire in the waters of Thousands Islands Regency, off the coast of Jakarta.
 She was travelling from Jakarta's Muara Angke to Tidung Island, a popular tourist destination.
 The ferry, named MV Zahro Express, was carrying 216 passengers and 5 crew members.
 Of the 221 passengers and crews, a total of 24 people on board lost their lives.

-The ferry with a destination to Tidung Island was crowded with tourists when the generator on the main deck produced sparks.
+The ferry, bound for Tidung Island, was crowded with tourists when the generator on the main deck produced sparks.
 The generator overheated and caused a fire that spread through the vessel.
-The crowded condition, aggravated by the lack of emergency exits, poor crew resource management and lack of evacuation plan, caused a pile-up near the vessel’s main access, hampering the evacuation process.
+The crowded condition, aggravated by the lack of emergency exits, poor crew resource management and lack of evacuation plan, caused a pile-up near the vessel's main access, hampering the evacuation process.
 The hampered evacuation process caused multiple smoke inhalation and deaths.

 The incident was the deadliest ferry disaster in Jakarta since the MV Levina 1 disaster in 2007.
 Numerous procedural violations were later discovered by the Indonesian police.
 As such, several officials were summoned and apprehended by the police.
-The captain was charged for negligence due to “manifest discrepancies”, while the owner of the ferry was only sent a disciplinary note by the Indonesian Ministry of Transportation.
+The captain was charged for negligence due to "manifest discrepancies", while the owner of the ferry was only sent a disciplinary note by the Indonesian Ministry of Transportation.

 Ship information

-MV Zahro Express was a privately-owned, traditionally-made wooden passenger ferry built in Thousands Islands Regency in 2013.
+MV Zahro Express was a privately owned, traditionally made wooden passenger ferry built in Thousands Islands Regency in 2013.
 It was conventionally built by local shipbuilders.
 The designing and production phase was solely based on the shipbuilders’ expertise and was not based on rules that were supposed to be followed by local shipbuilder.
 The vessel was designed to carry a total of 285 passengers and 5 crew members.
 There were 2 decks in the vessel, the main deck and the upper deck, with the bridge located at the front of the upper deck.
 Both decks were connected with stairs located at the back and at the front of the vessel.
 The engine compartment was located at the lower stern.
 The main engine, genset, fuel tank, and water tank were all located at the engine compartment.
 The seats on both decks were made from fiber reinforced plastic.
 The superstructure was made from various industrial woods.

 There were four main access in the ferry.
 The access of the main deck was located at the front and the back, with the bow access had a width of 77 cm.
 The upper deck had three main access, of which two were located at the bow and one access, connected directly to the main deck, was located at the stern.
 The bow access of the main deck and two access of the upper deck would eventually lead the passengers to the forecastle deck.

-The vessel was not equipped with an evacuation route, nor was it classified onto the government’s classification board.
+The vessel was not equipped with an evacuation route, nor was it classified onto the government's classification board.